relogX/restatic/README.md

 [![Release](https://img.shields.io/github/release/relogHQ/restatic/all.svg)](https://github.com/relogHQ/restatic/releases)
 [![Twitter Follow](https://img.shields.io/twitter/follow/relogHQ.svg?label=Follow&style=social)](https://twitter.com/intent/follow?screen_name=relogHQ)
 [![License](https://img.shields.io/github/license/apache/pinot.svg)](LICENSE)

 </div>

 #  What is Restatic?

 Restatic is a simple HTTP server that serves a local directory over HTTP.
-It is written in [Go](https://golang.org/) and its usage is inspired by [Python's](https://www.python.org/)  [http.server](https://docs.python.org/3/library/http.server.html) module.
+It is written in [Go](https://golang.org/), and its usage is inspired by [Python's](https://www.python.org/)  [http.server](https://docs.python.org/3/library/http.server.html) module.

 ##  Using Restatic

-To use Restatic download the latest release for your platform from  and fire the following commands
+To use Restatic, download the latest release for your platform and fire the following commands.

  1. Download the latest [restatic/releases](https://github.com/relogHQ/restatic/releases) for your platform.
- 2. Extract the binary from the compressed artifact
+ 2. Extract the binary from the just downloaded compressed artifact
- 3. Execute the binary
+ 3. Execute the binary as shown in the following steps

 ```
 $ ./restatic -p 4001 -d .